 The cycling is 90% unsealed roads and trails through a rugged and beautiful mountain range.

-The climbs and lower and tougher that our ride through Mongolia’s Khangai range.
-Whilst a high level of technical skill is not needed, this is a cycling holiday for more experienced riders and some off road experience is necessary.
+The climbs are higher and tougher than our ride through Mongolia’s Khangai range.
+Whilst a high level of technical skill is not needed, this is a cycling holiday for more experienced riders and some off-road experience is necessary.
 There are on occasions short steep sections where we cross passes on rocky trails with loose surfaces, and these need to be approached with caution and a willingness to perhaps push your bike at times, both up and down.
 There are also rivers to ford by foot, so wet feet are to be expected as part of the adventure.